-Before you invest, consider whether your or the beneficiary's home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in that state's qualified tuition program.
+Before you invest, consider whether your or the beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in that state’s qualified tuition program.

 The Comptroller of the State of New York and the New York State Higher Education Services Corporation are the Program Administrators and are responsible for implementing and administering the Advisor-Guided Plan.
 Neither the State of New York nor its agencies insures accounts or guarantees the principal deposited therein or any investment returns on any amount or investment portfolio.

 Ascensus Broker Dealer Services, Inc. and Ascensus Investment Advisors, LLC (formerly Upromise Investments, Inc., and Upromise Investments Advisors, LLC) serve as Program Manager and Recordkeeping and Servicing Agent, respectively, and are responsible for day-to-day operations, including effecting transactions.
 J.P.
 Morgan Investment Management Inc. serves as the Investment Manager.
 J.P.
 Morgan Asset Management is the marketing name for the asset management businesses of JPMorgan Chase & Co.
 JPMorgan Distribution Services, Inc. markets and distributes the Advisor-Guided Plan.
 JPMorgan Distribution Services, Inc. is a member of FINRA/SIPC.